The Life Sciences Academy is divided into three parts:

 Student attendance during each LS seminar is registered.
 It is advised to take notes during the seminars.

-In order to pass part C (LS seminars) of the Life Sciences Academy, students need to submit:
+In order to pass part C (Broadening Life Sciences) of the Life Sciences Academy, students need to submit:

-- An overview (track-list) of 7 attended seminars (of which at least 5 are LS seminars offered by the GSLS).
+- An overview (track-list) of 7 attended seminars (of which at least 5 are LS seminars offered by the GSLS) and 2 attended career events.

-- A self reflection document (max 3 A4 pages) about the knowledge they obtained during the seminar series overall.
-This self-reflection will be evaluated by the programme coordinator (pass/fail).
-The self-reflection assignment can be downloaded from Blackboard.
+- A self reflection document (max 3 A4 pages) about the knowledge they obtained during the seminar series and career events overall.
+This self-reflection will be evaluated by the programme coordinator (or track coordinator for Neuroscience and Cognition students) with a pass/fail.
+The self-reflection assignment can be found on Blackboard.

 To pass the course, the student must pass three mandatory parts: